csbg/BioinformaticsPracticals1/python2.md

 print(mean)
 ```

 Evidently, this basic flow of control only allows you to write the most basic programs.
-Therefore, Python support compound statements that alter the control flow.
+Therefore, Python supports compound statements that alter the control flow.

-*Note:* You may run all of the following examples within the Python interpreter.
+*Note:* You may run all of the following examples in interactive mode.
 However, if you are writing a compound statement, entering several indented lines may be tedious.
 Thus, you might prefer to create one Python script per example (such as `func_test.py`) and then run this script (e.g., `python func_test.py`).